 Compared to aerobic exercise, yoga rocks when it comes to enhancing brain power.
 A Wayne State University study showed that just a single session of Hatha yoga increased both speed and accuracy in regards to memory and concentration.

-Some of my students report feeling the benefits of yoga after just a couple of classes, and almost all of those who stick with it say they feel their stress slowly disappear when they sit down on the yoga mat.
-Take the time to check out a class or two and you’ll be spending the better part of 2016 feeling more relaxed, flexible, and fit.
+Some of my students report feeling the benefits of yoga after just a couple of classes.
+Almost all of those who stick with it say they feel their stress slowly disappear when they sit down on the yoga mat.
+Take the time to check out a class or two.
+You’ll be spending the better part of 2016 feeling more relaxed, flexible, and fit.

 Written by: Patrice Simon, Author